interblitz/BudgetBlitz-Manual/en/source/import.rst

 The column separator can be one of  ";", ",", "|", "/", "\".
 File must be UTF-8 encoded.

-The first row of the file must have column names in English, case does not matter.
+The first row of the file must have column names, case does not matter.
 Since column names are placed at another row they are valid for next rows.

 .. list-table:: CSV file format